 Step 1: Browse layouts

 Before you start the design process, you’ll definitely want to take a few minutes to browse through the logo layouts.
 You can find the logo templates by choosing the Logo option under “Create a Design.”
 The existing layouts will automatically show up on the left sidebar.
-You can also visit the templates page and click on 'Logos'.
+You can also visit the templates page and search for 'Logos'.

 If there’s an existing design layout that’s close to what you have in mind, you can save yourself a ton of time just customizing the layout (by changing fonts, images, and colors) instead of designing your logo from scratch.